 To support energy management and identify opportunities for additional energy savings by tracking building-level energy use.

-Install new or use existing building-level energy meters, or submeters that can be aggregated to provide building-level data representing total building energy consumption (electricity, natural gas, chilled water, steam, fuel oil, propane, biomass, etc).
-Utility-owned meters capable of aggregating building-level resource use are acceptable.
+Install new or use existing base building-level energy meters, or submeters that can be aggregated to provide base building-level data representing total building energy consumption (electricity, natural gas, chilled water, steam, fuel oil, propane, etc.).
+Utility-owned meters capable of aggregating base building-level resource use are acceptable.

 This commitment must carry forward for five years or until the building changes ownership or lessee.